-And I think it goes without saying why this is a great mid-week dinner –
+And I think it goes without saying why this is a fantastic mid-week dinner -

 - 4-8 tablespoons olive oil